 Uterine fibroids are common, affecting as many as one in five women during their childbearing years.
-Adam Shoman, MD, FACOG, and Azer Alizade, MD, FACOG offers minimally invasive myomectomy and hysterectomy procedures for fibroids at Elite OBGYN, P.C. in Hackensack and Hoboken, New Jersey.
+Adam Shoman, MD, FACOG, and Azer Alizade, MD, FACOG offers minimally invasive myomectomy and hysterectomy procedures for fibroids at Elite OBGYN, P.C. in Hackensack, New Jersey.
 For the most advanced care in minimally invasive gynecological surgery, call or book an appointment online today.

 Fibroids are muscular, typically noncancerous, tumors that grow in your uterus.
 These tumors can grow inside your uterus, on the outer surface of your uterus, or within the uterine wall.
 Some even grow from a stem or stalk attached to your uterus.

 It’s possible to have only one fibroid or many at the same time.
 Fibroids range in size from an apple seed to a softball but may become even larger in rare cases.

 Most fibroids don’t cause any symptoms at all.
 Women who have symptoms of fibroids may experience the following:

 Fibroids that grow large can cause abdominal swelling or bloating.
 In rare cases, fibroids can cause problems getting pregnant, or infertility.

 Most women with fibroids have healthy, successful pregnancies.
 However, fibroids do increase your risk of developing problems during pregnancy and childbirth.
 The most common fibroid-related problems with pregnancy include:

 Dr. Shoman has extensive experience in managing high-risk pregnancies and works with you to ensure the best experience possible.

 Dr. Shoman may discover you have fibroids during a routine well-woman visit.
 He may be able to feel a fibroid during your pelvic exam.
 If so, he can confirm a diagnosis with an ultrasound.